mikebarlow/MyCal/calendars.md

         ])
     );

 When loading any defined options are merged with the default values so you only need to redefine the ones you wish to change.
-For the full list of options available and the default values, see [/MyCal/options](the options page).
+For the full list of options available and the default values, see [/MyCal/calendar-options](the calendar options page).

 Once loaded, you can set a Calendar name (required data) and any other data you wish to store by simply defining them on the object.